Paul's passion for making and consuming coffee extends back over thirty years. An extensive traveler, he currently lives

 - Do not refrigerate.

-One piece of advice that I lucky enough to learn early on in my life is that you should always buy your coffee in bean form.
+One piece of advice that I was lucky enough to learn early on in my life is that you should always buy your coffee in bean form.
 Beans hold the flavor much better than grounds.

 Grinding should then always be done immediately before brewing to capture the best taste.